Thursday, 24 December 2015

 Right: Girl got a big hug from Ariel (look at her face, she couldn't believe it!).

-Personally, I enjoyed the encounter and was happy that Ariel took time to talk to my girl, asked her for her name and hugged her.
-The hubby thought she should just take the photo and get it over with so that the queue would move faster.
+Personally, I enjoyed the encounter and was happy that Ariel took the time to ask my girl for her name, chatted with and hugged her!
+The hubby thought she should just take the photo quickly so that the queue would move faster.
 He was also disappointed that she wasn't wearing seashells, which I thought was ridiculous seeing as it was Christmas and freezing cold.
-What's wrong with what she was wearing?
+What's wrong with what she was wearing?!

-In any case, all that matters is that my girl was happy (she really did look like she was still in a dream).
-My only gripe is that the lighting was so bad that we didn't get a decent looking picture =(
+In any case, all that mattered was that my girl was happy!
+She looked like she was still in a dream! 🤭 My only gripe was that the lighting was so bad that we couldn't get a nice photo! 😞

 Triton's Kingdom at night!
 Sooo nice!

-It was about time for us to head to Tokyo Disneyland Hotel to check in as well as grab some dinner so we made our way to the entrance (yet again).
+It was time for us to check in at Tokyo Disneyland Hotel and grab dinner so we made our way to the entrance (yet again).
 Along the way, we stumbled upon the Fantasmic! performance at the MEDITERRANEAN HARBOR.

 A wonderful light and special effects show on the water!